 Committee on the Rights

-The Committee on the Rights of the Child today considered the second periodic report of Belize on that country’s efforts to implement the provisions of the Convention on the Rights of the Child.
+The Committee on the Rights of the Child today reviewed the second periodic report of Oman on how that country is implementing the provisions of the Convention on the Rights of the Child.

-The Committee will release its formal, written concluding observations and recommendations on the report of Belize towards the end of its three-week session, which will conclude on 28 January.
+The Committee will release its formal, written concluding observations and recommendations on the report of Oman towards the end of its three-week session which will conclude on 29 September.

 Presentation of Report

 Sultan bin Yaarib Al Busaidi, Director of Royal Medical Services and Deputy Chairman of the Implementation Follow-up Committee, said the Sultanate was grateful for the opinions and recommendations which had been sent, which had helped in follow-up to and implementation of the Convention in Oman.
 The Sultanate fulfilled its obligations regarding all the items in the Convention, taking into consideration the reservations set forth.
 The accession of the Sultanate to the Convention was a landmark at the national level, and the Sultanate had paid great attention to improving the situation of children in the context of its resources, and without discrimination as to gender or race.
 On the basis of research, the Implementation Follow-Up Committee had redrawn provisions in order to make them compatible with the Convention, including legislation, which had been examined for lacunae, and thus some articles had been amended.